jzonthemtn/berlin-buzzwords-2021/README.md

 The manual relevance scores are captured in `judgments.csv` and `judgments.sql` for easy importing into a database.

-To assess the performance of the model, calculate the DCG for a "Family" search sorted on the `category_christmas` field.
+To assess the performance of the model, we can calculate the N/DCG for a "Family" search sorted on the `category_christmas` field.
 Run the following search:

 ```
 {